Lichess

-Lichess (/ˈliː.tʃɛs/, LEE-ches) is an Internet chess server that is free and open-source, run by a non-profit organization of the same name.
-Users of the site can play online chess anonymously and optionally register an account to play games to earn a rating on Lichess.
+Lichess (/ˈliː.tʃɛs/, LEE-ches) is an internet chess server that is free and open-source, run by a non-profit organization of the same name.
+Users of the site may play anonymously or register an account to play games to earn a rating on Lichess.
 Lichess is ad-free and all the features are available for free, as the site is funded by donations from patrons, who receive a special badge as thanks for their support.
-Features include chess puzzles, computer analysis, tournaments and chess variants.
+Its features include chess puzzles, computer analysis, tournaments and chess variants.